Cecil Jackson-Cole: Action Aid

 Jackson-Cole founded Action Aid (then known as Action in Distress) under the Voluntary Christian Service in 1972 as a child sponsorship charity.
 He found 88 UK supporters to sponsor 88 children in India and Kenya.
 The focus was on providing children with an education.

 Toc H

 Jackson-Cole was on the central finance committee at Toc H for a number of years.
-In 1930, he bought Warden Manor in Sheppey, and let Toc H use it as a holiday retreat for the elderly and a resting place for soldiers.
+In 1930, he bought Warden Manor in Sheerness, and let Toc H use it as a holiday retreat for the elderly and a resting place for soldiers.

 Andrews Charitable Trust

 Jackson-Cole endowed the Phyllis Trust with shares from Andrews in 1965.
 The trust changed its name in the 1980s to World in Need, and in 2005 to Andrews Charitable Trust.
-It remains the largest shareholder and recipient of the business's dividend.
+It remains the 100% shareholder and recipient of the business's dividend.
 Like Jackson-Cole, the trust practices engaged philanthropy, sometimes called venture philanthropy, by providing both grants and business advice to the grantees.